 The emphasis on market-driven sustainable growth is also at the core of the EU approach to supporting Africa’s transformative endeavours, part of attempts to address the ‘root causes’ of migration.
 The External Investment Plan (EIP) seeks to do so by partly de-risking investment in infrastructure and other areas through financial guarantees, boosting public and private sector capacity through technical assistance, and helping improve the business environment through policy dialogue.
 Up to now, the EU and authors are on the same page.

-Where the handbook element comes in is with concrete examples from around the world of cost-effective ways to improve transport, support the manufacturing and services sectors, to reframe the way governments work with the extractive sector and improve security.
+Where the handbook element comes in is with concrete examples from around the world of cost-effective ways to improve transport, support the manufacturing and services sectors, reframe the way governments work with the extractive sector and improve security.
 This is the kind of thing that EU policymakers could do with, nevermind the targeted African leaders.

 However, as ‘Africa Works’ described, there is a hitch.
 Obasanjo and co-authors cite the challenges of patronage, corruption, rent-seeking, and the complications of politics.
 But we don’t hear how they suggest overcoming governance and leadership failures to achieve success.
 That, then, leaves the challenge of how to change the system if, indeed, ‘Africa Works’?

 Failures to reform are still too often couched in terms of lack of knowledge, leadership and capacity.
-While these definitely matter, transformative reforms are more likely to be achieved by explicitly identifying and taking account the interests, incentives and power relations of relevant stakeholders.
+While these definitely matter, transformative reforms are more likely to be achieved by explicitly identifying and taking into account the interests, incentives and power relations of relevant stakeholders.
 Such politically-informed approaches, focused on drivers – and blockers – of change, are well articulated in the recent ‘World Bank Development Report on the Governance and the Law’, and other recent publications on building state capability.
 That is also the approach advocated by the ‘Thinking and Working Politically’ Community of Practice, and one that we are currently applying to regional integration in Africa.

 The issue of what motivates leaders to push for specific policies is therefore key, and one that the book and policymakers struggle to address.
 In ‘Making Africa Work’ there seems to be an underlying assumption that there are benevolent leaders out there who would do more, if only they knew what to do.
 For the rest, the thesis can be summarised as: with all the challenges coming your way, “reform or perish”.
 That threat may be what led to the recent reforms in Morocco, cited in the book as an example of repositioning the country as an efficient, connected, skilled place to invest.
 It may also bring changes elsewhere, though election protests in the likes of Gabon in 2016 show how the ancien regime can be tough to dislodge.

 Perhaps the best point made by the book is the need for pragmatism, namely the need to get away from long wish lists of so-called ‘priorities’ and move towards short, actionable ‘to do’ lists.
-This is where the authors suggest that what is really required is often a discussion of ‘what not to do’ from the long list of potential priorities: the longer the list of to do’s, the less likely they are to get done.
+This is where the authors suggest that what is really required is often a discussion of ‘what not to do’ from the long list of potential priorities: the longer the list of to-do’s, the less likely they are to get done.